michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 10. And the chief priests and scribes stood and strenuously accused him.

-11. Then Herodes and his soldiers treated him as a fool;Shoteh hu. and when he had derided him, he dressed him in a robe of crimson, and sent him to Pilatos.
+11. Then Herodes and his soldiers treated him as a fool;

 12. And in that day Pilatos and Herodes were friends with each other; for before there had been enmity between them.